deeppavlov/DeepPavlov/docs/components/neural_ranking.rst

     para_model = build_model(configs.ranking.paraphrase_ident_qqp_interact, download=True)
     para_model(['How can I be a good geologist?&What should I do to be a great geologist?'])

+Note that two sentences to evaluate are connected by the ampersand.

 To use the model for inference from command line:

 ::